fish-quant/big-fish/README.md

 ## Roadmap (suggestion)

-Version 0.4.0:
-- Refactor `bigfish.classification` subpackage.
-- Add pattern recognition examples.

 Version 0.5.0:
-- Switch to tensorflow 2.0.0.
+- Switch to tensorflow 2.2.0.
 - Integrate a deep learning model for segmentation.

 Version 1.0.0: